Dominican Republic: Haitian immigration

 Haiti also suffers from severe environmental degradation.
 Deforestation is rampant in Haiti; today less than 4 percent of Haiti's forests remain, and in many places the soil has eroded right down to the bedrock.
 Haitians burn wood charcoal for 60% of their domestic energy production.
 Because of Haiti running out of plant material to burn, some Haitian bootleggers have created an illegal market for charcoal on the Dominican side.
 Conservative estimates calculate the illegal movement of 115 tons of charcoal per week from the Dominican Republic to Haiti.
 Dominican officials estimate that at least 10 trucks per week are crossing the border loaded with charcoal.

 In 2005, Dominican President Leonel Fernández criticized collective expulsions of Haitians as having taken place "in an abusive and inhuman way".
 After a UN delegation issued a preliminary report stating that it found a profound problem of racism and discrimination against people of Haitian origin, Dominican Foreign Minister Carlos Morales Troncoso issued a formal statement denouncing it, asserting that "our border with Haiti has its problems[;] this is our reality and it must be understood.
 It is important not to confuse national sovereignty with indifference, and not to confuse security with xenophobia."

 Haitian nationals send half a billion dollars total yearly in remittance from the Dominican Republic to Haiti, according to the World Bank.

 The government of the Dominican Republic invested a total of $16 billion pesos in health services offered to foreign patients in 2013–2016, according to official data, which includes medical expenses in blood transfusion, clinical analysis, surgeries and other care.
 According to official reports, the country spends more than five billion Dominican pesos annually in care for pregnant women who cross the border ready to deliver.

 The children of Haitian immigrants are eligible for Haitian nationality, but they may be denied it by Haiti because of a lack of proper documents or witnesses.

+In 2023, the Dominican Republic deported over 185,000 Haitian men, women, and children, followed by more than 230,000 in 2024 and a record 370,000 in 2025, many of whom were deported in caged trucks.
+The Dominican Republic ignored the United Nations' call to halt deportations to Haiti, where over 5.7 million people faced famine in 2024.